python/cpython/Doc/library/idle.rst

    This is similar to executing a file with ``python -i file`` at a command line.

-.. _run-module-with-arguments:
+.. _run-custom:

-Run Module with Arguments
+Run Custom
-   Same as :ref:`Run Module <run-module>`, except allow entry of the command line arguments that are passed to the module.
-This is similar to executing a file with ``python -i file [args]`` at a command line.
+   Same as :ref:`Run Module <run-module>`, except allow customization of the environment used when running the module.

+   The *Command Line Arguments* are passed to the module like :data:`sys.argv` arguments would be from the command line.
+This is similar to executing a file with ``python -i file [args]``.

 Shell menu (Shell window only)
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^